SycamoreFox/SysTray/README.md

 SysTray is Free and Open Source Software (FOSS).
 It's yours to use freely.
 I hope you find it enjoyable.

 ### Why did you make it?
 As a daily user of Windows who is usually running lots of programs at a time, at times I'd find my computer unresponsive.
 Was the memory consumed?
 Was the processor fully utilized?
 Were my disc drives spinning at the speed of light?
 Being a developer, I wanted to provide myself with information about the state of my computer to answer these questions.
 After I got so far along into writing the application, I figured others could find it of use as well.
+So I am putt it on GitHub for others to enjoy, and to provide transparency for the code and what it is doing.

+No spyware.
+No keyloggers.
+No cryptomining.
+No malware.
+No adware.
+No evil-doers.

+Just a simple application to add some functionality to your Windows computer.

 ### Support or Contact